-Such requirements must be fulfilled in the award phase, and some shall be observed during performance of the contract.
+Such requirements must be fulfilled in the award phase and some are observed during performance of the contract.
 These can include fostering employment, fulfilment of health and safety requirements at work, social inclusion and human rights protection.

 Contracting authorities cannot specify the provenance of goods and services, and thus must accept products that are of 'equivalent quality'.
-In fact, according to the principle of equal treatment, no bidder shall be discriminated against on the basis of its nationality (or on the location of its headquarters), and procurement procedures exclusively aimed at national bidders are strictly prohibited.
+In fact, according to the principle of equal treatment, no bidder may be discriminated against on the basis of nationality (or on the location of headquarters), and procurement procedures exclusively aimed at national bidders are strictly prohibited.

-Accordingly, any criterion aimed at directly or indirectly favouring products or services of national origin, national bidders or the national market (e.g., favouring bidders with their headquarters in Portugal) will be deemed illegal.
+Accordingly, any criterion aimed at directly or indirectly favouring products or services of national origin, national bidders or the national market (e.g., favouring bidders headquartered in Portugal) will be deemed illegal.
 The principle of non-discrimination plays a key role both in Portuguese and EU public procurement law.